vibhas01/Microsoft-FRT-Final-Project/README.md

 - Interactive and Responsive website
 - User-Friendly Interface
 - With affordable price
-- Has collection of many webpages such as Home, About us, Service, ChatBot etc.
+- Has collection of many webpages such as Home, About us, Courses, ChatBot etc.
 # Tech Stack

 - Azure (Hosting)